klarkc/pure-vue/README.md

 The build process would be something like this:

 ```
-vite build > rollup purs build -> setup output
+vite build > rollup purs build -> embed setup hook
 ```

 ## Differences from Vue

-PureScript only allows side-effects inside the Effect monad, for that reason we can only access or mutate a Ref inside an `Effect` function.
-The Single File Component compiler is turning all `Ref`'s into reactive state in the component setup hook.
+- PureScript only allows side-effects inside the `Effect` monad, for that reason we can only access or mutate a `Ref` inside an `Effect` function.
+- Differently from Vue, we don't expect that you use `ref` ~only~ inside setup hook, our `ref` is just a type constructor and does generate side-effects.
+- Because PureScript use static typing, we have `expose` and `exposeMethod` to build a `object` that will be merged and return by `bindings`.

 ⚠️ This is a Work in Progress